 The Solar Orbiter is an ESA mission for the observation of the Sun with high spatial resolution and for in-situ measurements of the heliosphere very close to the Sun.
-The Orbiter approaches the Sun in an eccentric orbit as close as 45 solar radii, where no other space probe has been before.
+The Orbiter approaches the Sun in an eccentric orbit as close as 60 solar radii (0.28 AU), where no other space probe has been before.
 Beside that SOlarOrbiter will for the first time allow to investigate directly the Solar polar region.

 The instrumentation is divided into an in-situ and a remote sensing package, whereby the participation of the Kiepenheuer Institute will concentrate on the latter.
-This consists of a magnetofiltergraph in the visible light (Visible light Imaging Magentograph VIM) for the investigation of the photosphere, as well as an EUV spectrograph and filtergraph for investigating the corona.
-The current payload definition envisions a spatial resolution in the visible and in the UV of 150km (75km pixel size) on the Sun at perihelion.
+This consists of a magneto-filtergraph in the visible light (Photospheric and Helioseismic Imager PHI) for the investigation of the photosphere, as well as an EUV spectrograph and filtergraph for investigating the corona.

 The mission is essentially divided into two phases.
 In the first phase, during the initial orbits, the orbital speed of the space probe in the perihelion will roughly correspond to that of the Sun's rotation so that the probe will "hover" over the same area on the Sun for roughly ten days.
 As a result, it will be possible for the first time to follow a structure or a process, e.g., the development of the magnetic field of a sunspot from the same angle over a long period.
 In addition, during this phase particles originating from the source region being observed will be registered with the in-situ instruments.

-The official ESA project web page is located at sci.esa.int/home/solarorbiter/
+The ESA project web page is located at http://sci.esa.int/solar-orbiter/

 Participation of KIS:

-Together with the Max-Planck-Institut für Sonnensystemforschung (MPS) and the Instituto de Astrofisica de Canarias (IAC), the Kiepenheuer Institute has worked out a feasibility study for VIM that became the baseline for the instrument payload definition.
-Within a European consortium under the lead of the MPS, the Kiepenheuer-Institut plans to contribute the Image Stabilization System ISS for VIM and is currently preparing a proposal for this Instrument.
+Together with the Max-Planck-Institut für Sonnensystemforschung (MPS) and the Instituto de Astrofísica de Canarias (IAC), the Kiepenheuer Institute had worked out a feasibility study for the Photospheric and Helioseismic Imager PHI (then named VIM) that became the baseline for the instrument payload definition.

-Beside the instrumental contribution scientist from the institute will actively participate in the analysis of the data.
+Beside the instrumental contribution scientist from KIS will actively participate in the analysis of the scientific data.